Flitternie/language-modeling-with-smoothing/README.md

 3. For next token prediction and Spearman's rank correlation coefficient computation, please refer to the code for details.

 ## Remarks
-- For detailed description of the smoothing methods used in this project, please refer to </br>Manning, Christopher, and Hinrich Schutze. *Foundations of statistical natural language processing.* MIT press, 1999. ([link](https://www.cs.vassar.edu/~cs366/docs/Manning_Schuetze_StatisticalNLP.pdf))
 - This project assumes the corpus has been segmented.
 Otherwise please conduct text segmentation on your corpus before running this program.
 For Chinese text segmentation, you may consider using [jieba](https://github.com/fxsjy/jieba).
+- For detailed description of the smoothing methods used in this project, please refer to </br>Manning, Christopher, and Hinrich Schutze. *Foundations of statistical natural language processing.* MIT press, 1999. ([link](https://www.cs.vassar.edu/~cs366/docs/Manning_Schuetze_StatisticalNLP.pdf))
+- Thanks Josh Loehr and Robin Cosbey for open-sourcing their [code](https://github.com/joshualoehr/ngram-language-model), which serves as the foundation of this project.